Alexander McGillivray: Career

-A skillful diplomat – an early writer called him "Talleyrand of the Creeks" — he was an inept military strategist and rarely participated in battle.
+A skillful diplomat—an early writer called him "Talleyrand of the Creeks"—he was an inept military strategist and rarely participated in battle.

-In 1783, McGillivray became the principal chief of the Upper Creek towns, or as Saunt put it, "established himself as spokesman for a Creek nation that seemed far more unified on paper than it was in reality".
+In 1783, McGillivray became the principal chief of the Upper Creek towns, or as Saunt puts it, "established himself as spokesman for a Creek nation that seemed far more unified on paper than it was in reality".
 His predecessor, Chief Emistigo, died while leading a war party to relieve the British garrison at Savannah, which was besieged by the Continental Army under General "Mad" Anthony Wayne.
 At one time, McGillivray claimed that he had 5,000 to 10,000 warriors, to arrive at which figure he included the Cherokee, Seminoles, and Chickamauga he came in contact with (but did not rule).
-However, he did not live a Creek lifestyle, as he built a plantation on the Little River, and a second one on the Coosa River, just above modern Montgomery, Alabama.
+However, he did not live a Creek lifestyle, as he built a plantation on the Little River and a second one on the Coosa River, just above modern Montgomery, Alabama.
 He built a log house with dormer windows and a stone chimney, both all but unknown in the Creek nation.
 He was not only literate, he was by far the wealthiest Creek of his time.